rosnovsky/rosnovskyus/src/content/blog/2019/11/23/tedxseattle-shift.md

 ---
-title: "TEDxSeattle: Shift"
+title: 'TEDxSeattle: Shift'
 date: 2019-11-23
 tags: ['blog']
 lang: English
-type: "text"
+type: 'text'
-excerpt: "TEDxSeattle 2019: Shift" # TODO: Make excerpts work with Casper
+excerpt: 'TEDxSeattle 2019: Shift' # TODO: Make excerpts work with Casper
 author: Artem Rosnovsky
 draft: false
 image: tedexseattle-shift/IMG_7056.jpg
 ---

->
 > **Ideas Worth Spreading**
->

 This is my second TEDx.
 I've been to [TEDxPortland: Wonderland](https://history.tedxportland.com/wonderland) in 2016, and it absolutely blew my mind.
 I didn't have a chance to attend Seattle's show last year, so as soon as tickets went on sale in 2019, I grabbed one.